Connect with us

 Oxford posses a far superior goal difference to Accrington and Bristol Rovers which could ultimately prove crucial tomorrow.

-Last weekend's impressive 2-0 win at Carlisle was Oxford's second victory in as many games and Appleton's side should be high on confidence coming into tomorrow's game.
+Last weekend’s impressive 2-0 win at was Oxford’s second victory in as many games and Appleton’s side should be high on confidence coming into tomorrow’s game.

 Thankfully for Oxford fans Wycombe seem to have gone off the boil as the season has drawn to a close and are currently without a win in their last seven league games.